There is no better destination in the U.S. than Vermont in the fall season. There, I said it! It might be a bold claim, but I’m stickin’ to it 😂

 If you need to plan your trip in advance (and in Vermont, you definitely need to as this is a high season for tourists!), I always say err on the side of a bit early if you’re unsure.
 It’s better to see the fall foliage just before peak than after when all the trees are bare.

-That said, foliage should last on the trees for about two weeks.
-This is, again, a guess, and there have been years where leaves fell pretty quickly, and only stayed on for about a week or so.
-There have also been years where it last for closer to 3-4 weeks.
+That said, foliage should last on the trees for about 1-2 weeks.
+This is, again, a guess, and there have been years where leaves fell pretty quickly, and only stayed on for about a week.
+There have also been years where it last for a little longer than 2 weeks.

 If you happen to visit on a year that foliage peaks a bit early and you miss it, fear not!
 I still think foliage season just after peak time is still gorgeous.
 You’ll see a lot more leaves on the ground as opposed to the trees, so mountains may not be aglow with that impressive fall color.
 But there’s still something special about this time of the year before the first snowfall.